-Revision rhinoplasty is a procedure in which previous rhinoplasty patients can have their noses reshaped again.
-This procedure is actually more common than you might think.
-About 25% of people who undergo rhinoplasty surgery later go back to a plastic surgeon for additional nose surgery.
-The reasons that people decide to get revision rhinoplasty are varied and depend on the individual patient, but in general it comes down to being unhappy with the overall appearance or function of the nose or repairing the nose after a bad surgery or injury.
-If you fall into either of these two general categories, these are some clues to look for to determine if revision rhinoplasty surgery is right for you.
+Revision rhinoplasty is a procedure in which patients can have their noses reshaped again following a failed nose job.
+While patient dissatisfaction is understandable, revision rhinoplasty isn’t rare.
+About 25% of people who undergo rhinoplasty surgery later return to a plastic surgeon to revise results.
+Reasons for wanting a revision rhinoplasty are varied and depend on the individual patient.
+Often, however, it comes down to the patient being unhappy with the overall appearance or function of the nose following surgery.

-A lot of revision rhinoplasty patients are looking to give their nose a touch-up after they have healed from the initial surgery.
-This can be related to any part of the nose, but it is most often needed on the tip or the bridge.
+Several patients are looking to give their nose a touch-up after they have healed from the initial surgery.
+Usually, they want to address the nose tip or the bridge.
 These two areas are frequently altered with rhinoplasty surgery and sometimes need a little fine-tuning after healing.
-Nose tip surgery and bridge surgery are ways of fixing these areas without needing to redo the entire nose.

 Other touch-ups include fixing small bumps or dents in the nose.
 These can occur during the healing process or by accidental bangs and hits to the nose after surgery.
-These bumps or dents can be smoothed out by trimming down the cartilage, repositioning the soft tissue, or by using dermal fillers to add a little more volume (also known as nonsurgical rhinoplasty).
+These bumps or dents can be smoothed out by:

-If you think you may need to change the appearance of your nose after rhinoplasty, here are some things to look for that are common among revision rhinoplasty patients:
+Feel like you need to change the appearance of your nose after rhinoplasty?
+Here are some things to look for that are common among revision rhinoplasty patients: